Chemex Filters in Canada (Paper, Metal, Reusable)

 The Classic Chemex Filter is available either in bleached white or natural brown.
 It has been noted that the natural brown filters can hint at a papery or woody flavour to brewed coffee.
 So if you want to go that route, we recommend giving them a good pre-rinse with hot water before adding ground coffee, especially if you are brewing a lighter coffee with subtle flavours.

 Chemex coffee filters are generally more expensive than standard Melitta or Hario style paper filters, up to two or three times the price per filter paper.
-This is a direct result of thicker Chemex filters and using a different fibre blend.
+This is a direct result of thicker Chemex coffee filters and using a different fibre blend.
 They have a premium feel and are priced accordingly.

-Aside from brewing a different style of coffee, metal coffee filters are more economical and generate less waste than paper filters.
+Aside from brewing a different style of coffee, metal coffee filters are more economical and generate less waste than paper one.
 If you’re a metal coffee filter fan, we love the Able Kone.
 Able Brewing is a reputable American coffee company specializing in reusable metal filters, and the Kone for Chemex is their flagship product (2).
 Because the metal mesh doesn’t hold back the coffee oils, it produces a heavy-bodied cup with a rich mouthfeel.

 Unlike many metal coffee filters made from a simple metal mesh, the Kone is made from a single piece of stainless steel that has been photochemically etched with a pattern of holes.
 And that pattern is no fluke.
 Engineering models were used to determine that their specific pattern of square and round holes is the best way to promote an even flow of water through the ground coffee.
 A polymer ring at the top of the cone enables it to sit comfortably in your brewer.